adamsanaglo/pulp_deb/extension-prototype/README.md

 ## For developers: Building the `.vsix` File

 *Note: Node must be installed.

+Assuming the steps from the previous section haven't been done and you would like to generate the .vsix straight from your cloned directory, there is a shell script `extension_build.sh` available within `/extension-prototype` you may use.
+It should be flagged as executable and can be provided an argument for where you would like the packaged extension to be output.
+If this argument is not provided, the packaged extension will be output to `/extension-prototype` by default.
+In terminal, run the following:

+    `chmod +x ~/Compute-PMC/extension-prototype/extension_build.sh`
+    `~/Compute-PMC/extension-prototype/extension_build.sh YOUR_DESIRED_OUTPUT_PATH`

+Running this shell script will install typescript and all other dependencies needed for this extension.
+So it eliminates the need for steps 1 - 4 in the previous section.
+If you have already done steps 1 - 4, you may continue with the following:

 1. Install the Cross-Platform CLI for Azure DevOps through the WSL2 terminal.